 Due to the nature of the UCAT exam and the test centre environment the following accommodations cannot be provided under any circumstances:

-If you do not think that your needs will be met by the access arrangements on offer, you should still register and make a request (open from 1 May 2019) and provide recent supporting evidence.
+If you do not think that your needs will be met by the access arrangements on offer, you should register for the test and make an application for special access arrangements (from 1 May 2019), and provide recent supporting evidence.
 We will then advise you on your options.
-We cannot deal with any requests after the deadline (5pm on 18 September 2019).
+The deadline for any requests is 5pm on 18 September 2019.